manhhoang/Programming-Is-Awesome/README.md

 ## Database

 ### Column Family
-- [DataStax](http://www.datastax.com/) - DataStax powers the big data applications that transform business and profoundly improve customer experiences through Apache Cassandra™.
+- [DataStax Enterprise](http://www.datastax.com/) - DataStax powers the big data applications that transform business and profoundly improve customer experiences through Apache Cassandra™.
+- [Amazon DynamoDB](https://aws.amazon.com/documentation/dynamodb/) - Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+- [Cassandra](http://cassandra.apache.org/) - The Apache Cassandra database is the right choice when you need scalability and high availability without compromising performance.
+- [Apache HBase](http://hbase.apache.org/) - Apache HBase™ is the Hadoop database, a distributed, scalable, big data store.
+Use Apache HBase™ when you need random, realtime read/write access.
+- [Apache Accumulo](https://accumulo.apache.org/) - Apache Accumulo™ is a sorted, distributed key/value store that provides robust, scalable data storage and retrieval.
+- [Riak KV](http://basho.com/products/riak-kv/) - Riak® KV is a distributed NoSQL key-value database with advanced local and multi-cluster replication that guarantees reads and writes even in the event of hardware failures or network partitions.

+### Document Oriented
+- [MongoDB](https://www.mongodb.com/) - MongoDB for GIANT Ideas - Build innovative modern applications that create a competitive advantage.

 <br>